open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/tools/DiscoverHistory/README.rst.txt

           python3 builder.py -f usecases/video-streaming-storage.yml

 #.
-   Provision, build, and run the DiscoverHistory tool along with the OEI video-streaming-storage recipe or stack.
-For more information, refer to the `OEI README <https://github.com/open-edge-insights/eii-core/blob/master/README.md>`_.
+   Provision, build, and run the DiscoverHistory tool along with the Open EII video-streaming-storage recipe or stack.
+For more information, refer to the `Open EII README <https://github.com/open-edge-insights/eii-core/blob/master/README.md>`_.

 #.
 Check if the ``imagestore`` and ``influxdbconnector`` services are running.
 #.
 Locate the ``data`` and the ``frames`` directories from the following path: